metoppv/improver/doc/source/about.rst

   3. The ability to provide outputs to enable automated forecasts of “ordinary” weather for any required location as well as more granular information about the possibility of high-impact weather for constructing warnings and risk estimation.
   4. A modular software framework following modern professional software development practices.

-Using the tools in the open-source repository produces a forecast as shown below, here for wind speed.
+An example wind speed forecast produced using tools in the open-source repository is shown below.
 Four fields are plotted at different wind speed thresholds that may be of interest to the user, each field shows the probability of exceeding the relevant threshold.

 .. figure:: ../files/wind_probabilities.jpg